Hydride: Covalent hydrides

 According to some definitions, covalent hydrides cover all other compounds containing hydrogen.
 Some definitions limit hydrides to hydrogen centres that formally react as hydrides, i.e. are nucleophilic, and hydrogen atoms bound to metal centers.
-These hydrides are formed by all the true non-metals (except zero group elements) and the elements Be, Cu, Zn, Cd, Hg, Al, Ga, In, Tl, Sn, Pb, Bi, and Po, which are normally metallic in nature, i.e., this class includes the hydrides of p-block elements.
+These hydrides are formed by all the true non-metals (except zero group elements) and the elements Be, Zn, Cd, Hg, Al, Ga, In, Tl, Sn, Pb, Bi, and Po, which are normally metallic in nature, i.e., this class includes the hydrides of p-block elements.
 In these substances, the hydride bond is formally a covalent bond much like the bond made by a proton in a weak acid.
 This category includes hydrides that exist as discrete molecules, polymers or oligomers, and hydrogen that has been chem-adsorbed to a surface.
 A particularly important segment of covalent hydrides are complex metal hydrides, powerful soluble hydrides commonly used in synthetic procedures.

 Molecular hydrides often involve additional ligands; for example, diisobutylaluminium hydride (DIBAL) consists of two aluminum centers bridged by hydride ligands.
 Hydrides that are soluble in common solvents are widely used in organic synthesis.
 Particularly common are sodium borohydride (NaBH4) and lithium aluminium hydride and hindered reagents such as DIBAL.